ThePansmith/Monifactory/FAQ.md

 For the older 1.12 Gregtech textures, look into [Threefold's Modern GregTech](https://modrinth.com/resourcepack/threefolds-modern-gregtech) or [GregTech CEu Modern Programmer Art](https://www.curseforge.com/minecraft/texture-packs/gtceu-programmer-art).

+**Q. How do I remove the urban ruins around my spawn?**

+Lost Cities generates those ruins.
+To disable them, it is easiest to remove the mod entirely.

 <hr>

 ## Tech Support